 Governmental action to prohibit or restrict short-term advances has been advocated over the past few years by consumer-advocacy groups and by media reports and stories.
 The consumer groups and media stories typically focus on the cost to a consumer for that type of short-term advance, which is higher than the interest typically charged by credit-card issuers to a more creditworthy consumer.
+This difference in credit cost is more significant if a consumer does not promptly repay the short-term advance, but renews (or "rolls over") that short-term advance for one or more additional short-term (e.g., two-week) periods.
 The consumer groups and media stories typically characterize short-term advance activities as abusive toward consumers.
-During the last few years, legislation has been introduced in the United States Congress and in certain state legislatures, and regulatory authorities have proposed or publicly addressed the possibility of proposing regulations, that would prohibit or restrict short-term advances.
+During the last few years, legislation has been introduced in the United States Congress and in certain state legislatures, and regulatory authorities have proposed or publicly addressed the possibility of proposing regulations, that would prohibit or restrict shortterm advances.

 The U.S. Office of Comptroller of the Currency has recently initiated enforcement actions to restrict the ability of nationally chartered banks to establish or maintain relationships with loan servicers in order to make out-of-state short-term advance loans.
 The Company does not currently maintain nor intend in the future to establish loan-servicing relationships with nationally chartered banks.
-The Federal Deposit Insurance Corporation, ("FDIC"), which regulates the ability of state chartered banks to enter into relationships with loan servicers, has recently enacted new examiner guidelines under which such arrangements are permitted.
-Texas is the only state in which the Company functions as loan servicer through a relationship with a state chartered bank, County Bank of Rehoboth Beach, Delaware, that is subject to the new FDIC examiner guidelines.
-If the implementation of the FDIC's new guidelines were to ultimately restrict the ability of all or certain state banks to maintain relationships with loan servicers, it could have a materially adverse impact on the Company's operations and financial results.
+The Federal Deposit Insurance Corporation, ("FDIC"), which regulates the ability of state chartered banks to enter into relationships with loan servicers, has recently proposed draft examiner guidelines under which such arrangements are permitted.
+Texas is the only state in which the Company functions as loan servicer through a relationship with a state chartered bank, County Bank of Rehoboth Beach, Delaware, that is subject to the draft FDIC examiner guidelines.
+The effect of the draft guidelines on the Company's ability to offer short-term advances in Texas under its current loan servicing arrangement with County Bank is unknown at this time.
+The Company is not aware of any other federal regulatory initiatives.